sswam/allemande/doc/ideas.md

 - having a little 3-dot menu icon on past messages with the option to delete just that message would be great, too

-- Mike: "fork chat" idea, from a message, how many messages to copy
+- "fork chat" idea, from a message, how many messages to copy
 	- can copy back to original chat too
 	- basic idea is to copy select messages to another chat room, either new or existing
 	- maybe show connections between chats in a "map view" somehow